The Prestwick Group Inc. is looking to expand its Sussex headquarters by nearly 74,000 square feet, according to plans filed with the village.

-The company began making golf course products in 1997 in Nashotah, and has been in the Lake Country area the last 23 years.
+The company began making golf industry products in 1997 in Nashotah, and has been in the Lake Country area the last 23 years.
 It has been in Sussex for 10 years.
 It acquired custom manufacturer Sturdi-Craft, of Hartland, in October 2017 and renamed it Stirling Furnishings.
 In January 2018 Prestwick started Sister Bay Furniture Co. and shortly after that acquired Malibu Furniture Co.

 The acquisitions allowed the company to grow its retail network to 500 dealers by 2020.